vipulnaik/diet-exercise-health/events/2024/2024-09-27-onward-minor-inflammation-of-lower-neck.md

 I applied vaseline over the area.

+I applied a new bandage at around 9:35 PM as I was feeling itching in the area that hadn't been present while the previous bandage had been on.
+The itching stopped shortly after applying the new bandage.

 ## Muscle strain as a potential explanation

 Currently, the most likely potential explanation is that in the last